unreal4u/telegram-api/README.md

 The current version is stable enough to be used in production, with some methods still to be implemented.
 These missing methods are:

-- Some new methods related to games added on October 2016, [please check this link](https://core.telegram.org/bots/api-changelog#october-3-2016) and [the following issue](https://github.com/unreal4u/telegram-api/issues/12).
+- Some new methods related to games added in October 2016, [please check this link](https://core.telegram.org/bots/api-changelog#october-3-2016) and [the following issue](https://github.com/unreal4u/telegram-api/issues/12).
 - Ability to pass on an url as InputFile, there is barely any documentation on this subject.

 If you are sure that you'll not use these capabilities, feel free to test it out, the basics should all be working correctly at all times.
 If not, [let me know](https://github.com/unreal4u/telegram-api/issues) or send out a PR!

-## About this class
+### About this class

 * Enables you to send messages, stickers, location and other methods via PHP to a Telegram user (either direct conversation, channel or group).
 * Respects and implements the default types and methods made by Telegram itself.
 Have any doubts about any method?
 [Just check the original documentation](https://core.telegram.org/bots/api), this implementation will not differ too much.
 * Doesn't need any dependency, except for Guzzle, which you can inyect if you already use it elsewhere.
 * **Full** inline bots support!

-## Detailed description
+### Detailed description

 This project was born to study the new concepts of PHP7 and to integrate some other knowledge I had previously heard about but didn't have the time to play with them.
 The idea behind was to create a simple to use class which could play nicely with the Telegram API.
 The end result however ended up being a complete bot API implementation.

-## Why PHP7 only?

-Mainly because PHP7 is a fantastic release and I wanted to make some new software based solely on this new version.
-If however there is a lot of interest from the community to get a PHP5.6 or PHP5.5 compatible version, I could make one.
-You are free as well to contribute with a PHP-earlier branch.
-Just send in a pull request.
-However, take into consideration that the master branch will be PHP7 only.

-## Upgrading v1.x to v2

-Please check [the following Wiki page](https://github.com/unreal4u/telegram-api/wiki/Upgrading-from-v1-to-v2) if you have to upgrade from v1 to v2.

 ## Installation